RedBloodCell1/neetcode/README.md

 - It turns out, trying to finish backtracking from yesyesyesyesterday is just bs.
 I will finish it TODAY promise.
 - Will continue at night
+- DONE....
+DONE...
+Actually i kinda break my promise because TODAY is yesterday and not today anymore. but I keep going anyway.
+So yeah, please cut me some slack.
+I did finish it and its still today in some other country (Coping hard).
+See you guys tomorrow (or today xdd).
+BACKTRACK almost officially done...
+I forget that i havent 100% one of the question, Roughly understand but too sleepy to continue (At least i finished it).
+See you guys